tmkim/dank_bank/DEVLOG.md

     -- I feel like I have everything set up properly, but I'm not seeing any files in my bucket.
     Going to do a refresh and try again.

+2/10
+    Today we're going to do some testing in a fresh git repos, fresh drf/next project to experiment with AWS.